 Wang Du, painted résine polyester, 2001

-At the age of 16, the Chinese artist Wang Du worked under the regime of the Cultural Revolution.
-As a forced propagandist, he sought artistic and intellectual freedom and was arrested in 1989 for resisting the prevailing corruption.
-Wang Du moved to Paris where he took a critical look at Western society.
-With his enlarged works of art, he wants to make the spectator aware of the manipulated reality by the media.
+At the age of 16, Chinese artist Wang Du worked under the Cultural Revolution regime.
+As a forced propagandist, he sought artistic and intellectual freedom and was arrested in 1989 for his resistance to the prevailing corruption.
+Wang Du moved to Paris and immersed himself in Western society with a critical eye.
+With his three-dimensional sculptures, he aims to make the viewer aware of manipulated reality and the dogmatism to which humans are subject.

-‘Luxe Populaire’ is a monumentally crumpled newspaper in which Wang Du criticizes the ease with which the media presents the people with numerous illusions.
-With this enlarged newspaper Le Monde he offers his ironic point of view on the Western press.
+With ‘Luxe Populaire’, a monumentally crumpled newspaper, Wang Du criticises the ease with which the media feeds the public numerous illusions.
+With the enlarged newspaper Le Monde, he offers his ironic view of the Western press, which is equally manipulative: Like a carelessly discarded piece of rubbish – with no substantive value.

 – For more works by this artist, contact the gallery. –